forjayssake/irm_test/README.md

 http://localhost/terminal/scan-items

-The scan-items endpoint expects an array product codes:
+The scan-items endpoint expects an array of product codes:

 ```json
 {